 These soils have the general properties specified for the Gleysolic order and the Humic Gleysol great group.
-They differ from the Orthic Humic Gleysols by lacking a B horizon at least 5 cm thick.
-Typically they have a well-developed Ah horizon overlying a gleyed C horizon.
+They differ from the Orthic Humic Gleysols in that they lack a B horizon at least 10 cm thick.
+Typically, they have a well-developed Ah horizon overlying a gleyed C horizon.